 Overview

 Prison is neither the beginning of the inquiry nor the end.
-This volume illuminates violence as a contextual phenomena shaped by historical trauma, cycles of deprivation, and systemic inequities.
-It reveals the interconnectedness of personal and structural violence, tracing the way violence often emerges within the fabric of communities profoundly shaped by poverty, racism, sexism, homophobia, and transphobia.
+Thus, writers from across carceral institutions in the US unfold the multiple and intersecting ways that violence shapes and informs their lives, prior to, during, and after incarceration.
+They illuminate violence as a contextual phenomena shaped by historical trauma, cycles of deprivation, and systemic inequities.
+Harm and Punishment reveals the interconnectedness of personal and structural violence, tracing the way violence often emerges within the fabric of communities profoundly shaped by poverty, racism, sexism, homophobia, and transphobia.

-The stories, testimonies, and reflections in Harm and Punishment serve as bridges toward a new imagination.
+The stories, testimonies, and reflections collected here serve as bridges toward a new imagination.
 They expose the limitations of punishment and move us closer to a vision of collective care and mutual responsibility.
-In bearing witness to the experiences of incarcerated writers across the country, readers become part of a profound collective endeavor to dismantle barriers of misunderstanding and fear that can lead us toward action and change.
+In bearing witness to the experiences of incarcerated writers, readers become part of a profound shared endeavor to dismantle the barriers of misunderstanding and fear, opening pathways to action and change.

 While major retailers like Amazon may carry Harm and Punishment (Incarcerated Writers on Violence and the US Prison), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.